iamvtyagi/weather-apk-project/README.md

 6.Create a Pull Request on the original repository.

 ## Guidelines
- .Follow the project's style.
+ - Follow the project's style.
-  Include clear commit messages.
+-  Include clear commit messages.
-  Describe any bugs and fixes.
+  - Describe any bugs and fixes.

-Thank you for contributing to the Weather App!
-  Feel free to adjust any part further if needed!

 ## Contact